AngJianming/shopify-clone/README.md

 # shopify-clone
-Shopify website design Clone with inspect using only html
+Shopify landing page website design Clone with inspect using only html

 <center>